thesynthax/Vector-Animator/README.md

 # Vector Blender Animation
 Cascadeur, Blender scenes and addon to animate custom animations for Vector.
+Also allows to view Vector and Shadow Fight 2 animations in Blender.

 ## About The Addon
 Vector Animation addon let you import decompiled animation bin from the game into Blender, and export animation into .bindec to compile and use in-game.